notionparallax/blog/_posts/2020-04-28-recipe_vis.md

 ![](https://developers.google.com/optimization/images/scheduling/schedule1.png)

 The diagram above is pinched from the docs for Google's OR-tools [Job shop algorithm][jsa].
 [Job shop scheduling][jss] is the most promising algo/concept that I've seen that applies to this problem.
-The only problem being that the _jobs_ have a lot more metadata than the basic examples that I've seen.
+The only problem being that the _jobs_ here (tasks/components) have a lot more metadata than the basic examples that I've seen.
 There are some papers that discuss the addition of operators to the problem, so they're probably helpful ([e.g.][jswo]).
 I'll consult the CS brains.

 ## Prototype vis